The Science Behind Social Learning Theory

 Social Learning Theory is essential to the Mulry Method because Dr. Mulry had both a personal and professional relationship with psychologist Julian Rotter.
 Rotter was his mentor and friend, and this relationship shaped how Dr. Mulry understood self-care, personal responsibility, Internal Locus of Control, and the development of practical skills.

-Because of this foundation, the Mulry Method uses Social Learning Theory as the core scientific structure behind the Personal Concerns Inventory, Relaxation Therapy, Skills Training, and the development of internal control.
-It works alongside Polyvagal Theory, which explains how the nervous system shapes interpretation, emotional regulation, and readiness for action.
+Because of this foundation, the Mulry Method relies on Social Learning Theory as its primary scientific structure.
+It informs the Personal Concerns Inventory, Relaxation Therapy, Skills Training, and work on internal control.
+It also fits naturally with Polyvagal Theory, which explains how the nervous system affects interpretation and emotional steadiness.

 The Scientific Roots Of Social Learning Theory